dalefugier/Rhino.Extra/README.md

 # Rhino.Extra for RhinoCommon
-Extra stuff that didn't make it into RhinoCommon.
+Extra stuff that didn't make it into RhinoCommon for Rhino 5.

 For more information on compiling and installing, go to [RhinoCommon on GIT](https://github.com/mcneel/rhinocommon)